nightshade777/Eternal-Liquidity-Protocol-DAO/README.md

 Anyone can list a token
 (Once a token has accumulated a certain threshold of liquidity from daily auctions with votes, a relay will be opened- mechanism for aquiring non-eos liquidity will need to be developed)

 This code will be very useful and can serve as the foundation for other ideas to build upon such as investment DAOs which would allow for the liquidity of individual projects to be shifted/sold at voter discretion, allow custody and open liquidity, and perhaps enable token holders to burn governance tokens to claim back a pro rata share of protocol owned assets.
-This particular code implementation focuses on a permanent liquidity as a public good and does not plan to expand to these ideas.
+This particular code implementation focuses on permanent liquidity as a public good and does not plan to expand to these ideas.